 You can explain the situation to clarify that some of your credit cards are only retail or business cards.
-When you do this, you just might receive a different response on your Chase application.
+When you do this, you might receive a different response on your Chase application.

 Another reason to call the reconsideration line is if you’re on the cusp of 24 months.
-Chase uses calendar months, so if you’re just a few weeks away from your oldest card dropping you down to just four cards, you could call once you pass the threshold.
+Chase uses calendar months.
+So, if you’re just a few weeks away from your oldest card dropping you down to just four cards, you could call once you pass the threshold.